 This article covers how to create and implement animated Blendshapes for CRYENGINE.

-We shall continue on to the asset setup in 3dsMax and Maya to take advantage of the Blendshapes technology.
-Or if you like, you can jump straight to the CRYENGINE section of the tutorial.
+We shall continue on to the asset setup in 3dsMax and Maya, to take advantage of the Blendshapes technology.
+Or you can jump straight to the CRYENGINE section of the tutorial.